krenak/AndyInCodeland/README.md

 # Andy in Codeland

-Personal blog filled with quick insights, homecook research and eager discoveries to help anyone who luckily - or not - encounter the page.
+Personal blog filled with quick insights, homecook research and eager discoveries to help anyone who luckily - or not *haha* - encounter the page.
 So, you visitor are more than welcomed to get to work and help me to build reliable data - but if you just stop by to use my posts to get out of some troublesome, I won't mind as well... ;)

 As a good FLOSS enthusiast, I highly encouraged you to contribute with discussions, cutting-edge analysis whenever possible.
 Any contribution is more than greeted.